bstrdmax/MaxwellVantage/development-tools/technical-guides/05-deployment-guide.md

 -   **"Function not found" or 404 errors on AI/Airtable calls**: Ensure your build settings in Netlify correctly specify the functions directory (`netlify/functions`).
 -   **AI features return errors**: Go to the **"Functions"** tab in your Netlify site dashboard and check the logs for your `gemini` function.
 The logs will often contain specific error messages from the AI or point to a missing `API_KEY`.
 -   **Airtable/Firebase not working**: This is almost always due to incorrect or missing environment variables.
+Go back to Step 4 and carefully verify each key and value.
+Remember to redeploy after any change to environment variables.